Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Understanding

-Recall that $\calE \in \mf(S, W_L - \lambda)$ is the image of $\LL$ under the localised mirror functor $\LMF[L,\lambda]$, $\hatB$ is the $\m$-adic completion of its endomorphism dg-algebra, and $\hatPhi$ is the $A_\infty$-algebra homomorphism $\CF^*(\LL, \LL) \to \hatB$ induced by $\LMF[L,\lambda]$.
-The map $\hatPhi$ makes $\hatB$ into a $\CF^*(\LL, \LL)$-bimodule, and can also be viewed as a bimodule map $\CF^*(\LL, \LL) \to \hatB$.
-Then $\rH(\hatPhi_*)$ is the map on Hochschild cohomology induced by pushforward of coefficient bimodules.
+Recall that $\calE \in \mf(S, W_L - \lambda)$ is the image of $\LL$ under the localised mirror functor $\LMF[L,\lambda]$, $\hatB$ is the $\m$-adic completion of its endomorphism dg-algebra, and \smash{$\hatPhi$} is the $A_\infty$-algebra homomorphism $\CF^*\bigl(\LL, \LL\bigr) \to \hatB$ induced by $\LMF[L,\lambda]$.
+The map \smash{$\hatPhi$} makes \smash{$\hatB$} into a \smash{$\CF^*\bigl(\LL, \LL\bigr)$}-bimodule, and can also be viewed as a bimodule map \smash{$\CF^*\bigl(\LL, \LL\bigr) \to \hatB$}.
+Then \smash{$\rH\bigl(\hatPhi_*\bigr)$} is the map on Hochschild cohomology induced by pushforward of coefficient bimodules.

-In \cref{sscTori} we prove \cref{TheoremG}, that $\rH(\hatPhi_*)$ is an isomorphism if $L$ is a torus and its local system $\calL \in \Spec S$ is a critical point of $W_L \in S$.
-By arguments analogous to those in \cref{sscIndependence}, this is independent of the choice of auxiliary data, so it suffices to prove it for a single choice and this is what we do.
-Then in \cref{sscThmI} we prove \cref{TheoremJ}, namely that: \begin{enumerate} \item If $L$ is simply connected then
+In Section~\ref{sscTori}, we prove Theorem~\ref{TheoremG}, that \smash{$\rH\bigl(\hatPhi_*\bigr)$} is an isomorphism if $L$ is a torus and its local system $\calL \in \Spec S$ is a critical point of $W_L \in S$.
+By arguments analogous to those in Section~\ref{sscIndependence}, this is independent of the choice of auxiliary data, so it suffices to prove it for a~single choice and this is what we do.
+Then in Section~\ref{sscThmI}, we prove Theorem~\ref{TheoremJ}, namely that \begin{enumerate}\itemsep=0pt \item If $L$ is simply connected, then

-is projection to length zero. \item If $L$ is simply connected and weakly exact then $\rH(\hatTheta)^{-1} \circ \rH(\hatPhi_*)$ is identified with
+is projection to length zero. \item If $L$ is simply connected and weakly exact, then $\rH\bigl(\hatTheta\bigr)^{-1} \circ \rH\bigl(\hatPhi_*\bigr)$ is identified with

-where $\Lambda L$ is the free loop space of $L$ and $\ev : \Lambda L \to L$ is the evaluation-at-basepoint map. \end{enumerate}
+where $\Lambda L$ is the free loop space of $L$ and $\ev \colon \Lambda L \to L$ is the evaluation-at-basepoint map. \end{enumerate}